Skip to main content

 If you're seeing unexpectedly low or high match rates, either in Connect or at the destination platform, first be sure to check the information in these articles:

 If you still have questions about a match rate that seems unexpectedly low or high at the destination platform, first check with the platform to see if it's an issue on their end.
-If nothing is found, or if the issue is solely with stats within Connect, use either the Activation: High/Low Match Rate Investigation quick case or the Measurement Enablement: High/Low Match Rate Investigation quick case to create a support case to investigate the issue.
+If nothing is found, or if the issue is solely with stats within Connect, use either the High/Low Match Rate Investigation (Activation) quick case or the High/Low Match Rate Investigation (Measurement Enablement) quick case to create a support case to investigate the issue.

 The Activation file stats displayed include: